 Learn more about where you can find microprint on a check and how it helps prevent fraud.

-What Is Microprinting on a Check?
+What Is Microprinting On a Check?

-Microprint is a security feature that makes it difficult to make fake documents, such as:
+Microprinting is the printing of extremely fine details on a document.
+It's a security feature that makes it difficult to make fake documents, such as:

 - Currency (dollar bills)

 - Identification documents (ID cards, birth certificates, and more)

 When used as an anti-fraud tool, letters are often printed so small that they cannot be read by the human eye, resulting in tiny words "hidden" on the face of checks and currency.